OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/SelectTimeSeries/SelectTimeSeries.md

 `SelectTimeSeries` Command Editor (<a href="../SelectTimeSeries.png">see full-size image</a>)
 </p>**

+### Select Based on a Property ###

-The following dialog is used to edit the command and illustrates selecting time series by matching a property value.
+The following illustrates selecting time series by matching a property value.
+The property value is converted to a string (text) and then the property is checked for a match.

 **<p style="text-align: center;">
 ![SelectTimeSeries command editor specifying a property to match](SelectTimeSeries_Property.png)